https://www.ku.com.au/

 Need room to move?
 Yes, indeed!
 30,000 square metres, in fact, and it's filled with all kinds of equipment and activity opportunities.
 Barbecues and picnic facilities make Casey Fields Regional Playground a wonderful spot for family birthday gatherings.

-Start the kids off on the six-metre-high climbing net and rope bridge, and then let them find their way to the pirate ship for some classic imaginative play.
-And who doesn’t love a good hill to roll down?
+Start the kids on the six-metre-high climbing net and rope bridge, then let them find their way to the pirate ship for classic imaginative play.
+And who doesn't love a good hill to roll down?
 The lush lawns here make it a pleasure.
-Please note there is a lake and a jetty, so make sure you keep an eye on little ones.
+Please note there is a lake and a jetty, so please keep an eye on the children.

 Location: Melbourne City FC, Cranbourne East